This post may contain affiliate links. Please read my disclosure and privacy policy.

 The added sweetness will help balance out the flavor of your salad.

-Use the dressing right away (see tips below) or store it in the airtight jar for up to a week in the fridge.
+Use the dressing right away (see tips below) or store it in an airtight jar for up to a week in the fridge.

 dressing drizzled on a kale salad.

-To prepare a kale salad, start by removing the thick stems in the middle of each kale leave.
+To prepare a kale salad, start by removing the thick stems from the middle of each kale leaf.
 Tear the kale into bite-sized pieces, or chop it with a sharp knife.
 Add it to a large bowl, then drizzle the dressing generously over the kale leaves.

 Massage the kale with your hands.
 (You’ll get a little messy!)